Rubilen Amit

 Rubilen "Bingkay" Amit (born October 3, 1981) is a Filipino female professional pool player from Mandaue, Cebu.
-Amit is a two-time WPA Women's World Ten-ball champion and the first Filipina pool player to become WPA Women's World Nine-ball champion in 2024.
+Amit is a three-time world champion.
+She won the WPA Women's World Ten-ball Championship in 2009 and 2013 and WPA Women's World Nine-ball Championship in 2024.
 She is also the second Filipino player behind Carlo Biado to win both ten-ball and nine-ball championships.

 Biography

 Rubilen Amit was born in Mandaue, Cebu.
 Amit began playing during her teens, often tagging along with her father Bobby at the Super Bowl in Makati.
 In college, she studied accountancy at the University of Santo Tomas.
 She participated in and won the 2000 and 2001 College of Commerce and Business Administration's billiards tournaments.
 After graduating in 2004, Amit worked as a call center agent for a year.
 In 2005, she was accepted to the Philippine Pool National Team.
 However, in early 2013, Amit, along with other top Filipino pool players, was removed from the national team due to a controversial reorganization of the national team by the Billiards and Snooker Congress of the Philippines.